 - Organizations where person(s) are excluded from employment, volunteer participation, or agency services, because of age, gender, race, national origin, religious beliefs and background, physical abilities, disability, sexual orientation, economic circumstances, and any other characteristic protected by law.
 Exceptions may be made for religious organizations who can demonstrate bona fide occupational qualifications based on religious belief for employment and volunteer participation.

 - Endowment campaigns

-- Conference expenses, memberships, tickets to events, informational visits by experts or recognized speakers
+- Conference expenses, memberships, tickets to events, or informational visits by experts or recognized speakers

-- State, regional or national organizations, except for local programs
+- State, regional, or national organizations except for local projects

 - Advertising or telephone solicitations